adelchi91/AmazonReviews/README.md

-# 1 Outliers detection methodology
+# 1 Outliers detection and drift scores

+## 1.1 Outliers detection methodology

 We decided to tackle the outliers detection by taking three types of approaches:
 1. A user experienced/business based approach